Skip to content

 Show network interfaces using netstat

-Yet, the netstat command can also display network interfaces on Ubuntu Linux.
-To do that, run the commands below.
+The netstat command is another option for displaying network interfaces on Ubuntu Linux.
+To use it, run the commands below:

 Command Prompt